 Alana Prosper

-If you do manage to get both of them laying there sweetly, staring at your camera and smiling, even once… go you!
+If you do manage to get both your newborn and the toddler laying there sweetly, staring at your camera and smiling, even once⌠go you!

 Related: A Step-by-Step Guide to Lifestyle Newborn Photography